 The estimate of the recoverable amount required for the impairment test is based upon a discounted cash flow analysis.
-Determining the recoverability of goodwill requires an estimation of the recoverable amount of the asset or CGU.
+Determining the recoverability of goodwill requires an estimation of the recoverable amount of the asset or cash-generating unit ("CGU").
 Key assumptions and sources of uncertainty include the determination of future cash flows expected to arise from the asset or CGU and a suitable discount rate in order to calculate present value.